Tanzu-Solutions-Engineering/code-robots/README.md

 1. Run `cd web-gateway` then `snyk wizard`.
 Explain how Snyk can automitically remediate some issues with node based apps.
 1. Commit and push changes to github.
 Open Snyk dashboard, re-scan the `web-gateway` project and show a reduction in total vulnerabilities.
-1. Run `cf push -f ./manifest-special.yml`.
+1. Run `cf push -f manifest-special.yml --vars-file variables.yml`.
 This will attempt to push `backend-banking` by using the [Snyk java buildpack](https://github.com/AH7/java-buildpack).
 This push should fail b/c of HIGH level vulnerabilities.
 1. Explain how the CLI and snyk buildpacks can be used in CI pipelines to protect production.